ozhasta/vanilla-js-calculator/README.md

-# vanilla-js-calculator
+# Vanilla JavaScript Calculator
-Calculator written in vanilla JavaScript
+Calculator written in vanilla JavaScript, HTML, CSS There is functionality to use it with a keyboard or mouse.